Canonical double covers of generalized Petersen graphs, and double generalized Petersen graphs: Introduction

 \section{Introduction}

-All graphs considered in the paper are finite, simple and undirected.
+All graphs considered in the note are finite, simple and undirected.
 As usual, for a graph $\Gamma$ we use $V(\Gamma)$, $E(\Gamma)$ and $\Aut(\Gamma)$ to denote its vertex set, edge set and automorphism group, respectively.
 For a positive integer $n$, denote by $\ZZ_n$, $\D_{2n}$, $\A_n$ and $\Sy_n$ the cyclic group of order $n$, the dihedral group of order $2n$, the alternating group of degree $n$ and the symmetric group of degree $n$, respectively.

-The \emph{canonical double cover} of a graph $\Gamma$ (see, for example, \cite{{LMS2015}}), denoted by $\D(\Gamma)$, is defined to be the direct product of $\Gamma$ and $K_2$, where $K_2$ is the complete graph of order $2$.
+The \emph{canonical double cover} of a graph $\Gamma$ (see, for example,~\cite{{LMS2015}}), denoted by $\D(\Gamma)$, is defined to be the direct product of $\Gamma$ and $K_2$, where $K_2$ is the complete graph of order $2$.
 That is, $\D(\Gamma)$ is the graph with vertex set $V(\Gamma) \times \ZZ_2$ in which $(u, x)$ and $(v, y)$ are adjacent if and only if $u$ and $v$ are adjacent in $\Gamma$ and $x \ne y$.
+In the literature $\D(\Gamma)$ is also called \cite{KP2018} the Kronecker cover of $\Gamma$.
 It can be verified that $\D(\Gamma)$ is connected if and only if $\Gamma$ is connected and non-bipartite (see, for example, \cite[Theorem~3.4]{BHM1980}).
 Clearly,

-If $\Aut(\D(\Gamma))=\Aut(\Gamma)\times\ZZ_2$, then $\Gamma$ is called \emph{stable}; otherwise, $\Gamma$ is called \emph{unstable}.
-It can be easily verified (see, for example, \cite[Proposition~4.1]{MSZ1989}) that a graph is unstable if it is bipartite with nontrivial automorphism group, or disconnected with two isomorphic connected components, or contains two distinct vertices with the same neighborhood.
-In light of this observation, we call an unstable graph \emph{nontrivially unstable} if it is connected, non-bipartite and vertex-determining, and \emph{trivially unstable} otherwise, where a graph is called \emph{vertex-determining} if no two vertices have the same neighborhood in the graph.
+where $X \gtrsim Y$ means that $X$ contains a subgroup that is isomorphic to $Y$.
+If $\Aut(\D(\Gamma))\cong\Aut(\Gamma)\times\ZZ_2$, then $\Gamma$ is called \emph{stable}; otherwise, $\Gamma$ is called \emph{unstable}.
+It can be easily verified (see, for example,~\cite[Proposition~4.1]{MSZ1989}) that a graph is unstable if it is disconnected, or bipartite with nontrivial automorphism group, or contains two distinct vertices with the same neighborhood.
+In light of this observation, we call an unstable graph \emph{nontrivially unstable} if it is connected, non-bipartite and vertex-determining, and \emph{trivially unstable} otherwise, where a graph is said to be \emph{vertex-determining} if no two vertices have the same neighborhood in the graph.

 The stability of graphs was first studied in~\cite{MSZ1989} by Maru\v{s}i\v{c}, Scapellato and Zagaglia Salvi using the language of symmetric $(0,1)$ matrices.
 Since then this concept has been studied extensively by several authors from different viewpoints~\cite{LMS2015,MSZ1992,NS1996,Surowski2001,Surowski2003,Wilson2008}.
 In \cite{NS1996}, the stability of graphs played an important role in finding regular embeddings of canonical double covers on orientable surfaces.
 In \cite{LMS2015}, close connections between the stability and two-fold automorphisms of graphs were found.
 In \cite{MSZ1992}, searching for nontrivially unstable graphs led to the introduction of generalized Cayley graphs, and it was proved among others that every generalized Cayley graph which is not a Cayley graph is unstable.
 In \cite{Surowski2001}, methods for constructing arc-transitive unstable graphs were given, and three infinite families of such graphs were constructed as applications.
 Stability of circulant graphs was studied in \cite{Wilson2008} by Wilson and in \cite{QXZ} by the authors of the present paper, where in the latter paper an open question in \cite{Wilson2008} about the stability of arc-transitive circulant graphs was answered and an infinite family of counterexamples to a conjecture of Maru\v{s}i\v{c}, Scapellato and Zagaglia Salvi \cite{MSZ1989} was constructed.